|

 to worsen.

-The cause is nearly always support pads.
+This is almost always caused by worn support pads.
 The

 entire mechanism rests on these three small plastic pads, and when they